Bush vipers are predators, sinking their fangs into prey while dangling from a tree limb

 The bush viper is a solitary creature, not likely to even spend time with its own kind outside of mating season.

-Facts are the snake puts a lot of energy into not being around humans, finding habitats away from them.
-The animals make lousy house pets for a number of reasons, most notably being venomous predators.View all 202 animals that start with B
+These snakes put a lot of energy into not being around humans, finding habitats away from them.
+The animals make lousy house pets for a number of reasons, most notably being venomous predators.View all 282 animals that start with B

 Bush Viper FAQs (Frequently Asked Questions)